z4kn4fein/trybot/README.md

 ### Custom implementation

-The functionalities of the Circuit Breaker bot can be extended with custom `CircuitBreakerStrategy` implementations.
-With this you can get more control over the internal functioning of the Circuit Breaker by determining when should it trip between the Circuit States.
-All you need to do is only inherit from the `CircuitBreakerStrategy` abstract class.
+The functionality of the Circuit Breaker bot can be extended with a custom `CircuitBreakerStrategy` implementation.
+It can give more control over the internal behavior by determining when should the Circuit switch between its states.
  ```c#
 class CustomCircuitBreakerStrategy : CircuitBreakerStrategy
 {